16 Ways To Experience Christmas In Gatlinburg For The Holidays

 • It was voted the number one aquarium in the United States.

-• There is something for everyone to see with more than 350 different species of marine life to explore at the aquarium, including stingrays, giant sea turtles, and seahorses.
+• There is something for everyone to see, with more than 350 species of marine life to explore at the aquarium, including stingrays, giant sea turtles, and seahorses.

 When celebrating Christmas in the Smoky Mountains, you have to go to Dollywood’s Smoky Mountain Christmas Festival.

-From November to early January each year, the park lights up with spectacular holiday shows, meet and greet opportunities with Santa and friends.
+From November to early January each year, the park lights up with spectacular holiday shows and greet opportunities with Santa and friends.

-Another magical Christmas attraction in the greater Smoky Mountain area is the Trolley Tour of Lights.
+The Trolley Tour of Lights is another magical Christmas attraction in the greater Smoky Mountain area.
 The trolley ride takes you through the most notable areas of town – all glowing with holiday LED displays.

-If this trolley ride doesn’t put you in the Christmas spirit, nothing will!
+Nothing will if this trolley ride doesn’t put you in the Christmas spirit!
 When spending Christmas in the Smoky Mountains, riding the trolley and seeing the light displays should be at the top of your list.

 3. Play in the Snow